A Guide to Autonomous Mobile Robots (AMRs)

 • Increases productivity.

-• Improves factory safety.
+• Improves worker safety.

 Types of Autonomous Mobile Robots

-While many AMRs are used in the service sector where they’re disinfecting high-touch areas, serving drinks in casinos or delivering room service in hotels, they’re making the biggest impact behind the scenes working in industries like logistics, manufacturing, packaging and e-commerce.
+While many AMRs are used in the service sector where they’re disinfecting high-touch areas, serving drinks in casinos or delivering room service in hotels, they’re making the biggest impact behind the scenes working in industries like logistics, manufacturing, and e-commerce.

 Industries That Use Autonomous Mobile Robots